 “We appreciate that technology is creating new ethical and policy issues that the country needs to address in a thoughtful and wise manner.
 That’s why it’s important that we engage as a company in the public dialogue on these issues,” wrote Smith.

 The ethical issues that Smith writes about have been covered extensively on The Sociable.
-These issues deal with how Google allegedly covered-up bug in its Google+ system from the public and government to the Immigration and Control Enforcement’s (ICE) use of Amazon’s Rekognition software for facial recognition and deportations, to Amazon hosting Palantir on AWS, and much, much more, including Elon Musk’s concerns that one day AI would level humans to the equivalent of house pets at best and irrelevant at worst.
+These issues deal with how Google allegedly covered-up a bug in its Google+ system from the public and government to the Immigration and Control Enforcement’s (ICE) use of Amazon’s Rekognition software for facial recognition and deportations, to Amazon hosting Palantir on AWS, and much, much more, including Elon Musk’s concerns that one day AI would level humans to the equivalent of house pets at best and irrelevant at worst.

 Read More: ‘450 Amazon employees tell Bezos to kick Palantir off AWS’